jomardyan/ezamowienia.gov.pl-open-in-new-tab/README.md

-# ezamowienia.gov.pl - Open offer in new tab (Non-official)
+# ezamowienia.gov.pl — Szybkie otwieranie stron ofert (Non-official)

 Non-official Chrome/Edge extension that adds real links to offers on ezamowienia.gov.pl so they can be opened in a new tab.